tytydraco/yessleep/out/Buggy_Dougie.md

 Miguel smiled like a viper.
 Clapped a hand on my shoulder.

-"Hope you’re one of them."
-Then the rooster walked away.
+"Hope you’re one of them.
+Especially for your daughter's sake."
+Then the rooster waddled away for his fourth lunch or dinner or whatever kept his lard-ass neck and neck with his ego.

-***Morning.***
+***Dread Dawn.***

-I had caught myself nodding.
+I had caught myself nodding off.
 I wiped some drool off my face and woke my screen up.

 Don't ask me how but....